Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Neutrino signal

-The further analysis of the large sample of exploding models, including results from previous publications \citep[see][]{Fischer18,Fischer20,Fischer:2021}, reveal several linear relations between observables and EOS quantities, as shown in Fig.~\ref{fig:fit}.
-These include the relation between the explosion energy $E_{\rm explosion}$ and the peak of the $\bar\nu_e$-luminosity $L_{\bar\nu_e,{\rm peak}}$, shown in Fig.~\ref{fig:fit_2}, further linear relations have been found to hold empirically between the onset density for the PNS collapse $\rho_{\rm collapse}$ and the post bounce time for the release of the second neutrino burst $t_{\rm burst}$, shown in Fig.~\ref{fig:fit_1} as well as between the onset density for the PNS collapse and the peak $\bar\nu_e$-luminosity, shown in Fig.~\ref{fig:fit_3},
+Further analysis of the large sample of exploding models, including results from previous publications \citep[see][]{Fischer18,Fischer20,Fischer:2021}, reveals several linear relations between observables and EOS quantities, as shown in Fig.~\ref{fig:fit}.
+These include the relation between the explosion energy $E_{\rm explosion}$ and the peak of the $\bar\nu_e$ luminosity, $L_{\bar\nu_e,{\rm peak}}$, shown in Fig.~\ref{fig:fit_2}.
+Further linear relations have been found empirically between the onset density for the PNS collapse $\rho_{\rm collapse}$ and the post bounce time for the release of the second neutrino burst $t_{\rm burst}$, shown in Fig.~\ref{fig:fit_1} as well as between the onset density for the PNS collapse and the peak of the $\bar\nu_e$ luminosity and the $\bar\nu_e$ average energy, shown in Figs.~\ref{fig:fit_3} and \ref{fig:fit_4}, respectively,